randerous/surf/README.md

 MsgId 2: for sample app's msg

 TO do:
+### there seem not to be  a function to let es really restart app
 1 each call function inherts from generic ,with call return interface, That can be used to connect subcomponet function to surf top model,but haven't been implemented.